-- 13. Ministers continue to be in charge of Departments.
-It is reasonable for Departments to continue to provide support for any official functions the Minister performs, and any policy advice necessary to resolve issues that cannot be deferred until after the Election, and to provide factual briefing. - 14.
-Departments can check statements for factual accuracy and consistency with established Government policy.
-Officials should not, however, be asked to devise new arguments or cost policies for use in the Election campaign.
-Departments should not undertake costings or analysis of opposition policies during the Election period.
+- 13. Ministers continue to be in charge of departments.
+It is reasonable for departments to continue to provide support for any necessary governmental functions, and receive any policy advice or factual briefing necessary to resolve issues that cannot be deferred until after the election - 14.
+Departments can check statements for factual accuracy and consistency with established government policy.
+Officials should not, however, be asked to devise new arguments or cost policies for use in the election campaign.
+Departments should not undertake costings or analysis of Opposition policies during the election period.